informalsystems/atomkraft/docs/src/adr04-reactor-stub/adr04-reactor-stub.md

  The stub should include:

- - a stub for the testnet initialization function
+ - a stub for the testnet initialization function, based on the value of the `binary` that was put into `.atomkraft` by the command `atomkraft init`.

   ```python
 @pytest.fixture(scope="session")
 def chain_testnet():